amchss/RIntro2021/README.md

 ## Related Work

+The team has been involved in many research and training activities related to health data science.
+The major focus of our work has been the tranformation of routine health data into robust evidence for informed decision making using reproducible frameworks and open-source tools incluing R and RStudio.
+Some of our recent work include the development of a dashboard for tracking and monitoring COVID-19 outbreak in India using publicly available data (https://amchss-sctimst.shinyapps.io/covid_dashboard/) which has been well received and won awards at national and internation forums.

-Much of our work has been well received and won many awards at various national and internation forums.
-Some of the work related to the data science approach to heatlh reasearch is presented below:
+Some of our recent work on the data science approach to heatlh research are:

-1. Mitra, A., Pakhare, A. P., Roy, A., & Joshi, A. (2020).
+- Mitra, A., Pakhare, A. P., Roy, A., & Joshi, A. (2020).
 Impact of COVID-19 epidemic curtailment strategies in selected Indian states: an analysis by reproduction number and doubling time with incidence modelling.
 PloS one, 15(9), e0239026.
+- Mitra A, Soman B, Singh G. An Interactive Dashboard for Real-Time Analytics and Monitoring of COVID-19 Outbreak in India: A proof of Concept. arXiv preprint arXiv:2108.09937.
+2021 Aug 23.
+- Singh G, Soman B, Mitra A. A Systematic Approach to Cleaning Routine Health Surveillance Datasets: An Illustration Using National Vector Borne Disease Control Programme Data of Punjab, India. arXiv preprint arXiv:2108.09963.
+2021 Aug 23.
+- Singh G, Srinivas G, Jyothi EK, Gayatri LK, Gaitonde R, Soman B. Containing the first outbreak of COVID-19 in a healthcare setting in India: The Sree Chitra experience.
+Indian Journal of Public Health.
+2020 Jun 1;64(6):240.
+- Singh G, Patrikar S, Sarma PS, Soman B. Time-dependent dynamic transmission potential and instantaneous reproduction number of COVID-19 pandemic in India. medRxiv.
+2020 Jan 1
+- Anand, N., Soman, B., & Prakash, M. (2021).
+Epidemiological profiling of fatal road crashes in Puducherry, South Coastal India.
+Indian Journal of Public Health, 65(2), 203. https://doi.org/10.4103/ijph.IJPH_1436_20
+- Singh, G., & Soman, B. (2021).
+Spatiotemporal epidemiology and forecasting of dengue in the state of Punjab, India: Study protocol.
+Spatial and Spatio-Temporal Epidemiology, 39, 100444. https://doi.org/10.1016/j.sste.2021.100444

-2. Thompson, H. A., Mousa, A., Dighe, A., Fu, H., Arnedo-Pena, A., Barrett, P., Bellido-Blasco, J., Bi, Q., Caputi, A., Chaw, L., De Maria, L., Hoffmann, M., Mahapure, K., Ng, K., Raghuram, J., Singh, G., Soman, B., Soriano, V., Valent, F., Vimercati, L., ...
+- Thompson, H. A., Mousa, A., Dighe, A., Fu, H., Arnedo-Pena, A., Barrett, P., Bellido-Blasco, J., Bi, Q., Caputi, A., Chaw, L., De Maria, L., Hoffmann, M., Mahapure, K., Ng, K., Raghuram, J., Singh, G., Soman, B., Soriano, V., Valent, F., Vimercati, L., ...
 Ferguson, N. M. (2021).
 SARS-CoV-2 setting-specific transmission rates: a systematic review and meta-analysis.
 Clinical infectious diseases: an official publication of the Infectious Diseases Society of America, ciab100.
 Advance online publication. <https://doi.org/10.1093/cid/ciab100>

-3. Panicker RO, Soman B, Sabu MK.
+- Panicker RO, Soman B, Sabu MK.
 Tuberculosis Detection from Conventional Sputum Smear Microscopic Images Using Machine Learning Techniques.
 Hybrid Computational Intelligence: Research and Applications.
 2019 Sep 30:63.

-4. Singh G, Srinivas G, Jyothi EK, Gayatri LK, Gaitonde R, Soman B. Containing the first outbreak of COVID-19 in a healthcare setting in India: The Sree Chitra experience.
-Indian Journal of Public Health.
-2020 Jun 1;64(6):240.

-5. Singh G, Patrikar S, Sarma PS, Soman B. Time-dependent dynamic transmission potential and instantaneous reproduction number of COVID-19 pandemic in India. medRxiv.
-2020 Jan 1

 ## Topics